 Even if a holiday coincides with a move, and everything is still in boxes, Maria’s advice is still the same: Don’t hesitate.
 Decorate!
 “Put up the tree,” she says.
 “Get it up!
 If you don’t have your household goods, make ornaments with your kids.
 Use pine cones, glitter, make snowflakes from clothespins.”

-Keeping old traditions in a new place sometimes takes initiative, and Navy wife and author Alison Buckholtz is up to the challenge.
+Keeping old traditions in a new place sometimes takes initiative, and Navy wife and writer Alison Buckholtz is up to the challenge.
 Soon after a move, she helped create a celebration for her community as well as her family.

 “It’s so important to our family to mark Jewish holidays wherever we are and to help others do the same,” she says.
 “During that Passover seder, our house was full of people who were just happy to spend the holiday together.
 It’s one of my happiest memories of that particular tour.”